 You are eligible for admission consideration based on high school or transfer course work or upon placement testing in several skill areas (writing, reading, mathematics, etc.).
 Please review the requirements for freshman or transfer admission.

-Veterans may be eligible for admission under the Non-Traditional Admissions policy which allows consideration for admission based on placement testing rather than high school GPA and/or SATs.
+Active military and veterans may be eligible for admission under the Non-Traditional Admissions policy which allows consideration for admission based on placement testing rather than high school GPA and/or SATs.
 If you would like to be considered for placement testing for admission, please email Kaila Miller at kailamiller AT_TOWSON.